Getting Started in Information Technology

 - Identifying benefits and drawbacks of existing network configurations

 - Implementing network security, standards, and protocols

 Be aware that completing these qualifications is not a breeze, they require personal commitment and the ability to learn new skills.
 But anyone with a basic understanding of computers and a willingness to learn can, and often do, pass these.

 For those who aren’t sure about their basic computer skills, CompTIA Fundamentals is an online course that starts with the very basics.
 Taking this training would be an excellent primer for anyone who has had minimal experience using computers but wants to move into an IT career.
 It would also help you prepare for the CompTIA A+ and CompTIA Network+ training.

 Where and How to Get IT Training

-When it comes to learning the skills you need to get your IT certifications, there’s a vast range of options, whether it’s online training or instructor-led.
-Online training tends to be cheaper (or even free in some cases) and gives you more flexibility concerning time, but in-class, instructor-led training is often more effective in helping students retaining knowledge and skills.
+When it comes to learning the skills you need to get your IT certifications, there’s a vast range of options, whether it’s online training or instructor-led courses.
+Online training tends to be cheaper (or even free in some cases) and gives you more flexibility concerning time, but in-class, instructor-led training is often more effective in helping students retain knowledge and skills.
 Instructor-led training also gives you physical, real-world experience, when it comes to handling components and setting up networks.